-3. What about God’s offer to leave your past behind to live a pure and righteous life?
+3. Have you ever stopped to consider God’s command to leave your past behind to live a pure and righteous life?

-4. Have you ever noticed how people tend to hesitate when it comes to leaving their sin behind?
+4. Or have you ever noticed how people tend to hesitate when it comes to leaving their sin behind?

 5. They know the truth; that sin ultimately brings death, but they fail to experience the victory over sin that Christ offers.

-6. Tonight, we are going to look at a passage that is sobering wake-up call.
+6. Today, we are going to look at a passage that is a sobering wake-up call.

-7. God recorded this passage in His Word so that we might learn from the mistakes of others; to learn what not to do so that we might pursue those things which promise and produce life to the full!
+7. God recorded this passage in His Word so that we might learn from the mistakes of others; to learn what it means to Never Look Back as we wholeheartedly pursue those things which promise and truly give us life to the full.

-1. In Genesis 18, the Lord along with two angels appeared to Abraham before they traveled to Sodom and Gomorrah.
+1. In Genesis 18, the Lord, a pre-incarnate appearance of Jesus, along with two angels appeared to Abraham before they traveled to Sodom and Gomorrah.

 2. After enjoying the meal that Abraham had prepared, the three visitors rose to leave.

-3. But before they left, the Lord confided in Abraham about Sodom’s pending judgment, just as a person would confide in their friend.
+3. But before they left, the Lord confided in Abraham about Sodom’s pending judgment, just as a person would confide in a friend.

 4. By doing so, the Lord gave Abraham an opportunity to intercede for the wicked city.

-5. Abraham appealed to God’s justice and asked the Lord to spare the city if He found 10 righteous people within the city limits.
+5. Abraham appealed to God’s justice and asked the Lord to spare the city if He found ten righteous people within the city limits.

-6. In response, Lord promised that the city would be spared if He found just 10 righteous citizens residing there.
+6. In response, Lord promised to spare the city if He found just ten righteous citizens residing there.